PeterCamilleri/rctp/README.md

 ## Code of Conduct

-Everyone interacting in the ParseQueue project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](./CODE_OF_CONDUCT.md).
+Everyone interacting in the rctp project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](./CODE_OF_CONDUCT.md).